 Operating from the assumption that we are multiply storied rather than single-storied, Narrative Therapy conversations don’t simply focus on problems, but also on “anti-problem” accounts that may be rarely told, but vital to live by.
 These contrasting accounts may begin as fleeting moments when a person feels somewhat freer from a problem’s effects.
 They may arise from a remembered moment in the past that seems at odds with the problem story.
 Often these moments are disregarded or viewed as not worthy of attention.
 However these moments may also be “rescued” by documenting in detail what clients are doing to bring them about.
 These disconnected moments take on stature as they are linked through time to a counter-story, defined by Hilde Lindemann Nelson as “a story that resists an oppressive identity and attempts to replace it with one that commands respect.”

 In a concrete way, this interest in narrative has me doing a number of things as a therapist.
 One is listening for an “experience-near” description of a problem, usually in the words of my clients.
 I find that a vivid, evocative description is usually more helpful than one that is distant or clinical.
 Second, I believe the impact of the problem needs attention.
 Over the years I’ve learned it can feel dismissive to go too rapidly past the very real effects significant problems on lives.
+In residential centres, they often offer counselling as part of a rehab programme.
 Third, I am attentive to the ways clients resist the influence of problems, and how these acts of resistance begin to shape identity in ways that are preferred.
 Last, but certainly not least, each story has its unique contours, and although I’ve done this work for many years, I continue to learn from the people I see.